The InfluenceRanking™ Engine: Our Ranking Technology Explained

 Accordingly, even though the InfluenceRanking engine is a sophisticated set of algorithms, it relies on a critical level of human quality control to fine-tune its results.
 This is not to say that we intervene in the algorithm, sticking in our fingers and disrupting its results.
 That would undercut the objectivity of our influence-based rankings and we don’t go there.

-With the InfluenceRanking engine, AcademicInfluence.com has created a powerful database of academic persons and academic institutions that goes beyond simply determining who or what is academically influential now.
-For instance, by focusing on a certain range of birth years, users can parse this database to explore historical trends in education.
+With the InfluenceRanking engine, AcademicInfluence.com has created a powerful database of academic persons and academic institutions that goes beyond simply determining who or what is academically influential at the moment.
+Instead, by focusing on a certain range of birth years, users can parse this database to explore historical trends in education.

 Take a historian of mathematics who wants to find the most influential school for mathematics in the late 1800s.
-By constraining the birth years to range between 1800 and 1900, math historians will find that the school with the highest InfluenceRanking in the discipline of mathematics is the University of Göttingen.
+By constraining the birth years to range between 1800 and 1900, math historians will find that the school with the highest InfluenceRanking in the discipline of mathematics is, as it should be, the University of Göttingen (David Hilbert was Göttingen’s “rock star” mathematician during the latter part of that period).

 Finally, if you are unable to find a particular academic individual at AcademicInfluence.com, or if a school you want to explore is assigned no InfluenceRanking on our site, bear in mind that the InfluenceRanking engine and the databases on which it depends are constantly being updated, expanded, and refined.
 We are constantly striving to improve the InfluenceRanking engine.